 Use Natural Products

 Many cleaning, disinfecting, and personal care products contain Volatile Organic Compounds (VOCs) that negatively impact your home’s air quality.
 Look for natural products – check labels and ensure they’re eco-friendly, non-toxic, and safe for indoor use.

 Bathroom exhaust fans assist with odor and moisture control, which helps prevent mold and mildew.
 Ensure the power is off, remove the cover, and wash it with soapy water.
 Before returning the cover, clean dirt or debris off the fan blades with an old toothbrush.

 Dirt, dust, and other airborne particles cling to you when you are outside.
 Don’t wear shoes outdoor shoes inside and track them around the home.
 For extra precaution, you can also remove clothing once you get home, too.

 Dust entering your HVAC system can negatively affect air quality and energy efficiency.
-Help prevent it by cleaning floor registers and return air vents with a vacuum.
-For a deeper clean, remove the vent, brushing the individual grill spaces with a rag and butter knife, and then rinse with warm, soapy water before returning.
+Help prevent it by cleaning floor registers and returning air vents with a vacuum.
+For a deeper clean, remove the vent, brush the individual grill spaces with a rag and butter knife, and then rinse with warm, soapy water before returning.